 The goal of the Bullish on Finance Reception is to bring together students and finance professionals to network and discuss career opportunities in a relaxed and informal environment.
 Last year's reception, which was sponsored by 12 firms, was attended by over 250 students and was generally considered one of the most popular recruiting events.
 This year, we intend to build upon the success of last year's event and strongly encourage your firm's involvement.
 Firms participating in the reception will be provided with a table to display recruiting materials and will have access to students interested in careers in corporate finance, investment banking, sales and trading, and private banking.

 This year, we are also excited to expand upon the Bullish on Finance Reception by including a Finance Conference the following day.
-The conference will consist of an opening breakfast, panel discussions throughout the day, lunch with a guest speaker, and an career fair.
+The conference will consist of an opening breakfast, panel discussions throughout the day, lunch with a guest speaker, and an information fair.
 The areas of focus at the conference will be mergers and acquisitions, corporate finance, debt and equity capital markets, private banking, and sales and trading.
 Both the reception and conference are expected to provide excellent visibility to your firm at a critical time during the recruiting season.
 We expect attendance at each event to exceed 350 students.

 Attached please see the opportunities available to your firm for sponsorship and participation in these events.
 We will contact you in the near future regarding your involvement.
 Thank you for considering our request for your participation and if you have any questions, please feel free to call Suresh Balasubramanian (215) 893-9491, (267)-259-4570 (cell)